mspass-team/mspass/README.md

 It will launch the mongo shell within the `MsPASS` container created from previous command.
 The `-i` and `-t` specifies a interactive pseudo-TTY session.

-To stop the mongoDB server, type the following command in the mongo shell:
+To stop the mongoDB server, type the following commands in the mongo shell:

     use admin
     db.shutdownServer()